 ICAO has allotted the band to national and international services (see Annex 10, Volume V, Chapter 4, Table 4-1).

-The AM(R)S is defined in 1.33 and in 43.1 of the Radio Regulations (see Attachment A of this handbook) as “reserved for communications related to safety and regularity of flight between any aircraft and those aeronautical stations and aeronautical Earth stations primarily concerned with flight along national or international civil air routes”.
-Public correspondence, as defined in RR 1.116, is prohibited under RR 43.4 in the bands allocated exclusively to the aeronautical mobile service.
+The AM(R)S is defined in Nos.
+1.33 and 43.1 (see Attachment A of this handbook) as “reserved for communications related to safety and regularity of flight between any aircraft and those aeronautical stations and aeronautical Earth stations primarily concerned with flight along national or international civil air routes”.
+Public correspondence, as defined in No. 1.116, is prohibited under No. 43.4 in the bands allocated exclusively to the aeronautical mobile service.

 Frequencies for AOC use are covered by the Recommendation in Annex 10, Volume V, Chapter 4, 4.1.6.1.3, which prescribes that frequencies be selected from the band 128.825–132.025 MHz for this purpose, subject to regional agreement in areas where a scarcity exists.
 Control of AOC communications content rests with the national licensing authority in accordance with Annex 10, Volume II, Chapter 5, 5.1.8.6 and 5.1.8.6.1 together with the note to 5.1.8.6.1.
 AOC communications are defined in Annex 10, Volume III, Part I, Chapter 1, as “communication required for the exercise of authority over the initiation, continuation, diversion or termination of flight for safety, regularity and efficiency reasons”.
 AOC is part of the AM(R)S. Specific requirements for flight operations, including AOC, are contained in Annex 6.